Se habla español

 Correct air pressure

-During the heat of summer, tires are already susceptible to overheating.
+Tires are already susceptible to overheating during summer.
 Low air pressure compounds this problem because the tire sidewalls flex more than necessary, causing the tires to heat up.

 Before every long trip, you must check the air pressure in your tires against the air pressure recommendation.
 This data can usually be found on a placard inside the driver’s side door post.